March 7 - April 11, 2026 (6 weeks)

 The Zoom link will be provided.
 Recordings are available to registrants, so attending the live sessions is not required.
 Participants are invited to email progress each week by 12:00pm EST on Tuesdays for feedback, which is sent to the class as a mid-week video.

-Projects will be structured as 2–3 week studies, allowing students time to build depth and intention in their work.
-In the first phase of each project, students will block in the composition loosely, experimenting with texture, color, and knife techniques without worrying about detail.
-In the following weeks, students will develop and refine their landscapes, adding complexity and visual interest while preserving the fresh, energetic quality that palette knife painting naturally provides.
-This longer project format encourages exploration, problem-solving, and thoughtful decision-making.
+Projects will unfold as 3–2 week studies, allowing time to develop both structure and subtlety.
+In the first phase of each project, students will loosely block in compositions—establishing horizon lines, major shapes, and the interplay between land, sea, and sky.
+We will experiment with texture and color relationships without focusing on detail.
+In the following weeks, students will refine their work, developing boats, shoreline elements, reflections, and surface variations while preserving the fresh, energetic quality that palette knife painting naturally creates.
+This extended format encourages thoughtful decision-making, creative exploration, and problem-solving.